Scottish Aviation Between the Wars: Clubs, Carriers, and Civil Routes - Enhanced Edition

 The book Beardmore Aviation covers the aviation history of the Scottish company, William Beardmore & Co., Ltd from 1913 to 1930 at Dalmuir, Clydebank and Parkhead, Glasgow.
 Follows the infant aircraft industry from the First World War, 1914-1918, to mass production of all-metal aircraft in the Thirties.
 This comprehensive documentation ensures that Beardmore's inter-war activities are properly understood.

 Subcontractors—machine shops, foundries, and joiners—maintained capabilities by cycling between civil jobs and light service work.
 The Clyde's adjacency to shipbuilding ensured fast access to steels, plating, and inspection services.
-The comprehensive documentation of subcontractor networks ensures that the complete story of Scottish aviation manufacturing is properly preserved.
-Understanding subcontractor networks provides valuable insights into how manufacturing capabilities were maintained.

 Workshops and skills persisted between orders—insurance against the shocks of rearmament.